Boletus aereus: The Ultimate Mushroom Guide

 Cap

-Medium and big size, from 5-10 (30) cm, fleshy, initially hemispheric then convex, finally flat, slightly overhanging margin, dry cuticle, finely velvety in the young specimen, without decorations, shows a bistre-brown coloring to assume a blackish “bronzy” tone, but also paler colorings can be found.
+Medium and big size, from 5-30 cm (up to 12 in), fleshy, initially hemispheric then convex, finally flat, slightly overhanging margin, dry cuticle, finely velvety in the young specimen, without decorations, shows a bistre-brown coloring to assume a blackish “bronzy” tone, but also paler colorings can be found.

 Hymenophore